bcgsc/peekseq/README.md

 ## Documentation <a name=docs></a>

 Refer to the README.md file on how to install and run peskseq.
-Read the

 ## Citing peskseq <a name=cite></a>